The 5 Best Tactical Backpacks

 - The material is water repellant, not waterproof: a cover foil is needed if there’s heavy rain

-This is one of our top picks for the money as it is high quality and comparable with the other 3 day backpacks from Condor.
+This is one of the best tactical backpack for the money as it is high quality and comparable with the other 3 day backpacks from Condor.
 With a 50 liter or 3038 cubic inch internal frame pack, the Condor is quite sizable, and there are seven compartments here as well as several pouches and pockets.

 When you’re looking for the best 3 day assault pack, pockets and compartments are always important and the Condor realizes that.
-It is constructed from 1000D water-resistant nylon with double stitching all over, plus there are rain flaps for diverting rain, and the zippers are solid too.
+The backpack is constructed from 1000D water-resistant nylon with double stitching all over, plus there are rain flaps for diverting rain, and the zippers are solid too.

 As befits the best tactical bag, the Condor comes with three major compartments.
 At the rearmost compartment is a spacious pocket with enough space for 2 x 3 liter hydration bladders, and the zip mesh is lockable.
 However this compartment can also be used for storing a laptop and other gear.

 The middle compartment comes with four net slots that you close with zippers, and there are a couple more pockets with zippers and 3 open pockets by the front compartment.
-Like the other survival-centric models here, the Condor has a spacious main compartment.
+Like the other best survival backpack choices here, the Condor has a spacious main compartment.

-The main compartment, which you open with dual zippers, measures 2,600 cubic inches/40 liters by volume or 13 x 20 x 10 inches, more than a match for a solid hiking backpack.
+The main compartment, which you open with dual zippers, measures 2,600 cubic inches/40 liters by volume or 13 x 20 x 10 inches, more than a match for the top tactical backpacks.

 The Condor gets high marks as it follows your back’s contour.
 Also, there’s heavy padding on the back area, with quarter inch padding, and in four areas there are additional 3/8-inch padding.
 What makes this one of the best when it comes to giving you more value for your money is that there’s a lumbar area too.
 This area, which is raised by ¾ of an inch, is a component of the hip system and provides a great deal of comfort.

 The shoulder straps are ¾ of an inch thick and 3 ½ inches wide, and this provides extra stability and comfort.
-Each padded area on the bag is layered with finer nylon that should stay dry, and these paddings also do a good job in providing regular air flow around it, and also helps dry perspiration more quickly.
+Each padded area on the backpack is layered with finer nylon that should stay dry, and these paddings also do a good job in providing regular air flow around the backpack, and also helps dry perspiration more quickly.

-The Molle webbing on the Condor can be found on the shoulder straps’ back and the front of it, making it easy to add extra pouches and bags.
-At the bottom of this specific model are 4 ballistic nylon straps if you want to carry more gear, testament to its durability.
+The Molle webbing on the Condor can be found on the shoulder straps’ back and the front of the backpack, making it easy to add extra pouches and bags.
+At the bottom of the backpack are 4 ballistic nylon straps if you want to carry more gear, testament to its durability.

 - Tie downs and straps keep your gear in position